ngnk/IDS-706-Assignment-3/README.md

 > docker run -it -p 8888:8888 my-analysis jupyter notebook --ip=0.0.0.0 --no-browser --allow-root
 > ```
 > This will start Jupyter inside the container instead of running tests.

+---
+Screenshots have been included at large, but for simplicity's sake:
+Succesful workflow:
+workflow success 2.png

+Sample refactor:
+refactor_ex2.png

+---